 We finally made it back to the U.S. and it's wonderful.
 But the passage wasn't easy (we always ask our weather forecaster Chris Parker for an "easy" weather window).
 We left on Tuesday May 3rd and once through the reef at Isla Mujeres the wave height was the promised 3 - 5 feet, but as soon as we approached the Gulf Stream it turned into a total washing machine with higher, closer together and randomly directional waves.
 The bow hit the downside of some waves so hard it broke one of the inch thick teak planks in the bow sprit in half.
 But our boat otherwise can take a lot of this, we however have a harder time, especially to be honest, me.

 But eventually we got through the Gulf Stream and it calmed down.
 Well at least until 10 PM when a series of unpredicted thunderstorm/squalls hit us with winds up to 30 knots.
 And the wind was almost dead on the nose.
 Now up until this time we were motor sailing.
 There might have been enough wind to sail alone, but we were close hauled and we don't point up well.
 So we were being pushed in a northwest direction when we wanted to go northeast.
 Keeping the engine on helped us minimize the drift.
+We know that fuel is clean now as there have been no problems after that shaking up we had in the Gulf Stream!!
 Happily, we always reef our sails before nighttime, so when the storms hit we were a little better off.
 When things got too much to handle we just headed off the wind (of course, more off course).
 We didn't get any sleep that night.
 Scott managed to eat but my stomach was too queasy.

 At times like this I yearn for dawn and when it happens, everything immediately improves.
 The seas calmed down and were able to take a tack to the east.
 But the wind direction was too fluky so we finally just took down the sails and motored.
 New problem - loud knocking in the area of the prop and shaft.
 At first it was intermittent and then by the next day, constant.
 So any minute I was afraid that the engine would quit.
+Scott assured me it was the propeller and he had figured out the it was probably the rubber pieces on our Goring folding prop had worn (and of course, we later found out he was right!)
 And wouldn't you know, that second night, still a hundred miles from the U.S., the wind died down and we would have been unable to sail.
 So if the engine had quit we'd be drifting in the middle of the Gulf of Mexico.
 But otherwise it was great.
 The sky was clear with millions of stars, not a cloud in sight and the seas were reasonable comfortable.
 We were both able to get some sleep and I managed to start eating again (toast, crackers and granola bars).

 And we picked up a mooring in Boot Key Harbor, Marathon, FL at 4:30 PM on Thursday, May 5th and popped open our traditional can of beer to celebrate.
 The Marina allowed us to come in the next morning so we enjoyed a wonderful dinner.
 I always make a lot of dishes for the trip and even more this time as I was able to freeze several things in the communal kitchen.
 Scott had managed to eat the chicken salad, coleslaw, potato salad, and chaya soup during the trip.
 But we still had a whole roasted chicken, lentil stew, and homemade spaghetti sauce.
 A good night's sleep capped a good day.